 by Google rank.
 There would be a field where you could

-enter link that "agree" or "disagree" with the idea.
+enter links that "agree" or "disagree" with the idea.
 The

-Results of peer evaluations: Their would be forms that
+peer evaluations: There would be forms that people

-people would fill out that asked pointed questions about
+would fill out that asked pointed questions about each

-each idea.
-You could respond to each question on a scale
+idea.
+You could respond to each item on a scale from 1

-from 1 to 10.
-These results would affect the total score
+to 10.
+These results would affect the total score for each

 Money.
 "Follow the money."
 People could donate money